 Forest & Nature Therapy walks with Kelly Hutchison, ANFT Certified Forest Therapy Guide.
-Shinrin-Yoku (Forest Bathing) on Vancouver Island, Salt Spring Island & the Gulf Islands of BC.
+Shinrin-Yoku (Forest Bathing) on Vancouver Island, British Columbia, Canada (Nanaimo, Parksville, Qualicum Beach, Courtenay-Comox) All images are copyright protected by Dave Hutchison Photography.
+For image use requests please contact Dave through his website.

 "The feeling of well-being we get from spending time in the woods is more than psychological.
 Trees release antimicrobial chemicals in the the air called phytoncides to help defend themselves against harmful insects and germs.
 These chemicals are closely related to essential oils.
 That wonderfully intoxicating scent of cedar, for example, is the result of phytoncides.
 When we breathe the forest air, phytoncides stimulate our "natural killer cells," white blood cells in our bodies that attack tumors and viruses.